Futwangalerda/normality-QF-sketching-apps/README.md

 The methods/ folder includes all functions impleting the methods and simulations.

-The main function is sketching_methods.R, and includes all sketching methods for randomized PCA solutions.
+The main function is sketching_methods.R, which includes all sketching methods for randomized PCA solutions.

 All results in our paper can be reproduced with the code in experiments/.